-This series of five workshops focuses on how to successfully realise innovation in your business.
+This series of five ONLINE workshops focuses on how to successfully realise innovation in your business.
 How do you turn promising ideas into realisable products and services in ways that are responsible, responsive and ultimately successful?

 What is innovation really all about?
 Innovation has been a buzz word in the business world for decades yet in recent years, both academia and industry have researched and implemented new approaches to innovation that can contribute to sustainable and commercial success.

 This promises to be an exciting, interactive and immersive series of workshops to develop innovation knowledge and skills to progress ideas to commercial value.